metallnt/Capital/README.md

 # Capital
-Plugin minecraft to automatically calculate the cost of items from production and demand statistics
+Plugin minecraft to automatically calculate the cost of items from production and demand statistics.
+Repository created how task.